mwydmuch/ZoomVideoComposer/README.md

 You can download it [here](https://www.python.org/downloads/) if you are using Windows.
 MacOS and Linux users should have Python installed by default.

-1. Download this repository and open the terminal/command line window in the root of the repository.
+1. [Download this repository](https://github.com/mwydmuch/ZoomVideoComposer/archive/refs/tags/0.2.0.zip), unpack it, and open the terminal/command line window in the root of the repository.

 2. Install the required packages by running the following command in the terminal/cmd window:
 ```